ibejalon/Terraform_Projects/Udagram/Readme.md

   public_key = file(var.PATH_TO_PUBLIC_KEY)
 }
 ```
- *Note: The key pair is stored in `.gitgnore` so it won't be publicly available in this repo*
+ *Note: The key pair is stored in `.gitgnore` so it is not available in this repo*